BitByte-TPC/first-bit/README.md

 - Create a new file with name `<this-is-you>.json` where `this-is-you` is your GitHub username and `json` is the file extension.
 - Open `name.json.example` file using your favourite text editor and copy its content.
 - Open the newly created file using your favourite text editor and paste the content you just copied.
-- Replace `this-is-you` with your GitHub ID, `your-name` with your Full Name and update the text in bio in your newly created file.
+- Replace `this-is-you` with your GitHub username, `your-name` with your Full Name and update the text in bio in your newly created file.
 - Save the file by pressing `Ctrl + s` and close the text editor.

 ## Commit those changes